-L. Reuteri probiotic for candida
+The benefits of L. Reuteri for candida

 The inhibition of candida by L. Reuteri is likely caused by the acidic environment created from lactic acid and organic acids produced by L. Reuteri.

 L. Reuteri actually produces an antimicrobial substance called reuterin and bacteriocins.
-These compounds may prevent DNA synthesis of pathogens in the surrounding area.
+These compounds may prevent the DNA synthesis of pathogens in the surrounding area.

-Taking specific probiotic strains such as Saccharomyces Boulardii, L. Rhamnosus and L. Reuteri are fantastic probiotics for candida overgrowth.
+Taking specific probiotic strains such as Saccharomyces Boulardii, L. Rhamnosus, and L. Reuteri are fantastic probiotics for candida overgrowth.